-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Atlanta Historical Society, Inc. and Subsidiary as of June 30, 2016 and 2015, and the consolidated changes in net assets and cash flows for the years then ended in conformity with GAAP.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the consolidated financial position of Atlanta Historical Society, Inc. and Subsidiary as of June 30, 2017 and 2016, and the consolidated changes in its net assets and its cash flows for the years then ended in conformity with GAAP.

-Smith + Howard
+Smith + Honord

-December 5, 2016
+December 4, 2017

-ATLANTA HISTORICAL SOCIETY, INC. AND SUBSIDIARY CONSOLIDATED STATEMENT OF FINANCIAL POSITION JUNE 30, 2016 AND 2015
+ATLANTA HISTORICAL SOCIETY, INC. AND SUBSIDIARY CONSOLIDATED STATEMENT OF FINANCIAL POSITION JUNE 30, 2017 AND 2016